Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 • DihorreaSimilar to above, your cat will try to remove the toxins from its system as quickly as possible

-• Skin irritation/RashesCommon if your cat rubs up against the tree but does not eat it, typically on the face of a cat.
+• Skin irritation/RashesCommon if your cat rubs up against the tree but does not eat it, typically on a cat’s face.

 • DroolingThis occurs if your cat has eaten the Ficus leaves.